syndicatefx/vanilla-kit/README.md

 ##License##

- All Vanilla Kit code is released under the GNU General Public License.
-See COPYRIGHT.txt and LICENSE.txt.
+All Vanilla Kit code is licensed under the MIT License: http://opensource.org/licenses/MIT

+Basically, you can do whatever you want as long as you include the original copyright.
+See LICENSE.txt.